crossplane/crossplane/docs/reference/composition.md

   compositionRef:
     name: production-us-east
   # The compositionSelector allows you to match a Composition by labels rather
   # than naming one explicitly.
+It is used to set the compositionRef if none is
+  # specified explicitly.
   compositionSelector:
     matchLabels:
       environment: production
       region: us-east
       provider: gcp
   # The resourceRefs array contains references to all of the resources of which
   # this XR is composed.
+Despite being in spec this field isn't intended to be
+  # configured by humans - Crossplane will take care of keeping it updated.
   resourceRefs:
   - apiVersion: database.gcp.crossplane.io/v1beta1
     kind: CloudSQLInstance